15 Of The Best Ice Skating Rinks In London

 Keep reading for our favourite places to take the kids ice skating in London:

-Probably our favourite place to go skating in London, Ally Pally ice rink, as it’s affectionately known, is one of London’s most famous and is set in a beautiful location, offering stunning views over the city.
+Probably our favourite place to go skating in London, Ally Pally ice skating rink, as it’s affectionately known, is one of London’s most famous and is set in a beautiful location, offering stunning views over the city.

 As well as general family-friendly skating sessions, Alexandra Palace offers one-on-one and group ice skating lessons (from world-class professional skaters) as well as private hire for your own ice skating party.